kontur/fontsampler-wordpress-plugin/readme.txt

 6. This is how you include a Fontsampler in a page or post: Simply add the shortcode for the created Fontsampler to your text

 == Changelog ==

+= 0.4.12 =
+* FIX: Minor fix to the loaded default CSS for the Fontsampler
+* FIX: Updates to Twig library and polyfills after some users reported PHP conflicts
+* FIX: Fix failed compile of JS asset in plugin

 = 0.4.10 & 0.4.11 =
 * (0.4.11) HOTFIX: Added missing dependency files